 Do Maine Coon Cats Like Water?

-In fact, their love of water is so well known, that breed specialists have included this unique cat behavior as one of the Maine Coon breed common characteristics.
+Unlike most cat breeds, the Maine Coon cat is fascinated with water.
+Their love of water is so well known that breed specialists have included this unique cat behavior as one of the Maine Coon breed common characteristics.

+They are strong swimmers and enjoy licking from leaky faucets and patting their water bowls.
 Therefore, if you are not sure where your Maine Coon has ventured, check the following places to see if your cat is playing with water:

 - Patting water from their water bowl